 2. Are they a very heavy sleeper?
-If they are wet evry morning and a very heavy sleeper, you may need to look into an alarm.
+(If they are wet every morning and a very heavy sleeper, you may need to look into a Bed Wetting Alarm)

 3. If they wake up wet, check the wee to see if it is warm.
 Are they weeing just before they wake up, or even when awake?

 4. Is your child wanting to try?

 5 Tips to get your child started with Night Time Dryness

 Some kids think the nappy comes off and they will wake up dry.
 It is good to explain there may be accidents and it may take some time to achieve.
 Talk about how common it is and something everyone goes through.
 Get some Brolly Sheets to lessen your laundry load.
 Brolly Sheets are an easy to change bed pad that protects your mattress, and only takes seconds to change at 2 am.
 The different colours and patterns make it easy to get your child’s “buy in”.
 Explain to your child Brolly Sheets look cool but are made to be weed on.
 It’s no big deal and will mean everyone gets back to sleep faster.
 Make sure their pyjamas are easy to pull up and down.

 Is the time right for you and your child?
 Just before your child starts school or when you have a new baby isn’t the right time.
 As a parent, you will be getting up in the night to change a wet bed, you will get tired and there will be more laundry.
 Pick a time that also suits you.